Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

   Dispatch note description as defined by the user.
 Numbers, letters or a combination of characters may be used.
 The information provided in this field can be entered in the search bar to search for a specific dispatch note.

 - *Shipping type*
-  Shipping type.
+  Type of shipment.
 The following options are available:
     - **STND**
       Standard shipping type.
     - **EXPR**